lissue/behaviorclone/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py [lines 69-80](model.py#L69-L80)) consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)